 The month of Muharram holds a place of significance for all Muslims.
-For Shia Muslims especially, the tenth day of this month – known as Ashura – is commemorated annually, for it was on this day in the year 680 CE that Hazrat Imam Husayn (peace be upon him), the beloved grandson of Prophet Muhammad (peace be upon him and his family), was martyred at Karbala.
+For Shia Muslims especially, the tenth day of this month – known as Ashura – is commemorated annually, for it was on this day in the year 680 CE that Hazrat Imam Husayn, the beloved grandson of Prophet Muhammad (peace be upon him and his progeny), was martyred at Karbala.
 The sad memory of this event is particularly poignant for Shia Muslims.

 At Karbala, Imam Husayn was accompanied by many other members of his family – including women and children – who together with his loyal followers were brutally killed.
 While the hereditary line of Imams continues through Hazrat Imam Husayn's son, Imam Zayn al-Abidin, the massacre of the Prophet's beloved grandson and his family reverberated throughout the Muslim ummah.